Nr Helford, South Cornwall - Guide £2,000,000

 An exceptionally beautiful and much loved country house near Mawnan Church, above the entrance to the Helford River and shoreline of Falmouth Bay.

-• Historic Grade II Listed manor house
+• Historic manor house

 • 5 double bedrooms